jharwell/sierra/docs/src/usage/rendering.rst

   we can output to a file.

 During stage 2, ARGoS outputs captured frames to ``frames/`` in each output directory.
-During stage 4, ``--platform-vc`` causes frames captured during stage 2 to be stitched together into a unique video file using :program:`ffmpeg` (precise command configurable via ``--render-cmd-opts``), and output to ``<batch_root>/videos/<exp>``.
+During stage 4, ``--engine-vc`` causes frames captured during stage 2 to be stitched together into a unique video file using :program:`ffmpeg` (precise command configurable via ``--render-cmd-opts``), and output to ``<batch_root>/videos/<exp>``.